 A topic is classified as material when it substantially affects our long-term commercial or operational viability, with material impacts on economic, environmental or social topics.
-A summary of the stakeholder groups, topics concerned, and communication channels are listed in the following table.
+A summary of communication channels with major stakeholder groups listed as follows.

 2.5.
 MATERIALITY ASSESSMENT